-Anthony Bale is Executive Dean of the School of Arts.
+Anthony Bale is Professor of Medieval Studies, Department of English, Theatre and Creative Writing, School of Arts.
 He has taught on the BA English and MA Medieval Literature and Culture and currently supervises doctoral students working on medieval topics.

 Anthony has published widely on medieval literature, culture, and religion.
 In particular, his work has explored relations between Christians and Jews in medieval England and, more recently, the culture of medieval pilgrimage.
 He has also edited and translated several medieval texts, and new translations and editions of The Book of Marvels & Travels by John Mandeville, The Book of Margery Kempe, and Medieval English Travel, a sourcebook, all with Oxford University Press.
 His current work explores travel, books, and pilgrimage between England and the Holy Land in the later Middle Ages.
 His new study of Margery Kempe will be published by Reaktion Books in 2021.

 Anthony has received fellowships and research funding from the Arts & Humanities Research Council, the Australian Research Councils, the British Academy, Harvard University, the Huntington Library, the Leverhulme Trust, the University of Michigan Frankel Institute, the National Humanities Center, and the Pilgrim Trust.
 He is currently President of the New Chaucer Society.